Rule 22e-4 Compliance

 For more information, read a memorandum from Goodwin Procter LLP

-We are prepared to assist you with Rule 22e-4 reporting requirement in the following ways:
+We are prepared to assist you with Rule 22e-4 reporting requirements in the following ways:

 Abel Noser has three decades of experience providing liquidity holdings analysis, daily data handling, and next-day reporting to fund complexes.
 Contact us today to see why we are uniquely qualified to be your liquidity compliance partner.